 Sleepless nights are closely linked with anxiety, stress and cognitive focus, so it’s no wonder that so many of us feel tense, under the weather and have problems focusing after a restless night.
-Let me take you through some adjustments you can make to your daily routine, I've creating 5 tips to help you sleep better when you are feeling anxious, overstressed, and exhausted!
+Let me take you through five adjustments you can make to your daily routine to help you sleep better when you are feeling anxious, overstressed, and exhausted.

 In 2020, The Business of Health’s annual report showed that 56% of office workers don’t think they get enough sleep, and that job stress is the top cause of employees’ sleepless nights, with 34% of workers stating that stress stops them from getting enough sleep.